 In a scenario where a Cache-Control header with max-age or s-maxage is set, the value from Expires will be ignored.

-The Content-Type is the header which is originating from the response.
+The Content-Type is the header which originates from the response.

 The Content-Type header is an indication of the media type of the resource.
-It is used with requests of type POST and PUT where the client indicates to the server the type of data that is sent.
-The Content-Type header supports three directives (media-type, charset and boundary) which values are separated in the column by a semicolon.
-An example for Content-Type header is:
+It is used with requests of the POST and PUT types where the client indicates to the server the type of data that is sent.
+The Content-Type header supports the media-type, charset, and boundary directives whose values are separated in the column by a semicolon.
+An example for a Content-Type header is

 You can use different

-media-typevalues to set the type of the passed resource explicitly.
-Learn more about the common
+media-type values to set the type of the passed resource explicitly.
+For more information, refer to the common

-Process is the local OS process from which the traffic has been originated.
-An example of a Process values are mentioned below:
+Process is the local OS process from which the traffic has originated.

 Process: chrome:54000 Process: outlook: 12564 Process: teams:18352